kamyzhu/GettingandCleaningData/CodeBook.md

 Average Calculation
 ===================
-The average of each variable for each activity and each subject was calculated and then stored in the dataset 'output.txt'.
+The average of each variable for each activity and each subject was calculated and then written in the dataset 'output.txt'.

 Attribute Information
 =====================
 For each record in the dataset it is provided:
 - activity: its activity label
 - subject: an identifier of the subject who carried out the experiment
-- attributes representing the average of a specific meansurement of a specific signal:
+- 66 attributes representing the average of a specific meansurement (mean/std) of each signal
-  '.mean' is used to denote meansurement on mean '.std' is usd to denote measurement on standard deviation '.[XYZ]' is used to denote signal in the X/Y/Z direction